 The Sarai archive invites thinking about how diverse materials open up engagement with contemporary media research.
 The materials produced in various Sarai projects link to new and different modalities of critique.
 What is striking about the Sarai archives is the focus on producing methodologies of research through immersive ethnographic and critical practice.The Sarai archive includes artist materials, experimental interventions, and archaeologies of everyday life deposited by researchers, fellowship holders and various projects.

 We are in the process of making digital access possible to the archival catalogues and materials.
 At the moment, materials can be accessed in-person at Sarai.
-If you would like to visit the archive please drop us a mail at email@example.com telling us about the kinds of materials you would like to look at and when you would like to visit, and we'll be happy to help!
+Items already digitized can be accessed through this link.
+If you would like to visit the archive please drop us a mail at firstname.lastname@example.org telling us about the kinds of materials you would like to look at and when you would like to visit, and we'll be happy to help!